Jemoka/blag/content/posts/KBhnus_econ320_currency_arbitrage.md

     optimizer.zero_grad()
 ```

-These values continue to be imaginary, which we will discuss next time.
+These values continue to be imaginary, which we will investigate further.